DeSantis' step toward victory on 'Alligator Alcatraz' sets up a funding dilemma for Florida

 The law makes clear that “the absence of federal funding renders an action ‘non-federal’” and not subject to an environmental review, the appellate panel majority said.

 The decision stayed a preliminary injunction by U.S. District Judge Kathleen Williams ordering the detention facility to wind down operations by late October while the case made its way through court.
-The stay is in effect pending appeal.
+The stay is in effect pending an appeal filed by the government defendants.

 “Here, no federal dollars have been expended on the construction or use of the facility,” the appellate panel said.
 “So the Florida-funded and Florida-operated detention activities occurring at the site do not conceive a ‘major federal project’ either.”